In 2022, tuition for full-time students at College of DuPage was $8,910 a year for in-state students and $11,010 a year for out-of-state students.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at College of DuPage is $12,024 a year.
-This includes the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat all or some of your meals the school dining facilities.
+Housing and campus dining at College of DuPage costs $12,960 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining facilities.

-Keep in mind, there could also be additional fees associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Most colleges have ways for students with financial need to find ways to lower or eliminate these costs.
+There may be optional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
+Most colleges offer resources so that those with financial need to find ways to lower or eliminate these costs.

-The total cost of transportation in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?
-Will you need to pay to park on-campus?
+The total cost of getting around in college can really vary.
+Will you take a subway, car or an airplane to get to school?
+Is on-campus parking free, or will you need to budget for parking?
 Is the campus small enough that you can easily walk from class-to-class??
-Do you own a car, or are you planning to use public transportation?
-All of these questions can make a big difference in your estimated cost of transportation.
+Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+All of these questions can make a big difference in your transportation budget.
 Keeping in mind, first-year students are allowed to park a car on campus.

-A school's location can impact your transportation budget.
+The location of a college or university can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city is often expensive, but cities may offer more trains, busses or affordable flights to actually get to school.
-College of DuPageis in a suburban setting in Illinois, not far from Chicago.
+On the other hand getting around in a city could be pricey, but there may be more trains, busses and low-cost flight options to actually get to school.
+The College of DuPage campus is in a suburb in Illinois, near Chicago.

-Now, let’s go over all of the costs we've covered, to get a better idea of the actual cost of attending College of DuPage.
+Now, let’s go over all of the costs we've covered, to get a better estimate of the actual cost of attending College of DuPage.

 What will the cost of attending College of DuPage be?
 Here is a breakdown of tuition and expenses.